 - 16. The overall budget for commissioned services for the current year, as agreed by the Leaders' Committee in December 2019, is £6.668 million.
-At its meeting on 11 November 2020, the Grants Committee will be asked to agree to a S.48 borough funded grants programme of £6.668 million for 2021/22, which is the final year of the extended five-year programme of commissioned services agreed by the Leaders' Committee in March 2016, following recommendations by the Grants Committee. - 17.
-Following consideration by the Grants Committee at its meeting on 11 November, the Leaders' Committee will be asked to approve the budget for the Grants Committee for 2021/22 as shown in the Table 1 below:
+At its meeting on 11 November 2020, the Grants Committee agreed to a S.48 borough funded grants programme of £6.668 million for 2021/22, which is the final year of the extended five-year programme of commissioned services agreed by the Leaders' Committee in March 2016, following recommendations by the Grants Committee. - 17.
+Following consideration by the Grants Committee at its meeting on 11 November, the Leaders' Committee is, therefore, asked to approve the budget for the Grants Committee for 2021/22 as shown in the Table 1 below: